Analysis | Four options for an NBA All-Star Game that the star players don’t seem to want

 TNT, the official broadcaster of the All-Star Game, would lose big in this situation, and Silver might face criticism for bowing to the stars’ complaints.
 Indeed, there would be some slippery slope potential for the league regarding its power balance with the sport’s biggest stars.

 The NBA and the NBPA would also miss out on all-star revenue, and the players might surrender some leverage in future negotiations.
-To this point, the NBPA can tell the owners that they have done everything asked of them from a revenue generation standpoint, including participating in the bubble and agreeing to start the season on Dec.
+To this point, the NBPA can tell the owners that they have done everything asked of them from a revenue generation standpoint, including participating in the bubble and agreeing to start the season Dec.
 22 to capitalize on the Christmas Day television interest.
 Forcing the cancellation of the All-Star Game would weaken that negotiating stance.

 In recent standoffs, the NBA has been willing to move heaven and earth to maximize its television revenue.
 But this imbroglio is the latest test of Silver’s long-standing belief that the owners and players are “partners.”
 None of the four options above will make everyone happy, and this is an especially tricky time to be asking high-profile stars for another round of sacrifices.